• Skip to primary navigation

 Railings - If your dorm or apartment has stairs, you should clean the railings once a week to minimize the transfer of germs.

-The printer display - If you have a printer in your room, you want to clean off the touch screen display every so often, especially if someone else uses it as well.
+The printer (affiliate link) display - If you have a printer (affiliate link) in your room, you should clean off the touch screen display periodically, mainly if someone else uses it as well.

-Vacuum cleaner - Just emptying out the vacuum cleaner is not enough.
+Vacuum (affiliate link) cleaner - Just emptying the vacuum (affiliate link) cleaner is not enough.
 You should turn it over and clean out the hairs of the brushes at the bottom.
 If they do not budge, use scissors and cut the hair out.
-Always, always, always use gloves and a mask, especially if you have several roommates.
+Always use gloves and a mask, especially if you have multiple roommates.

 Bathroom Areas to Clean in a Dorm